 Notification from ICANN that the review has passed

 The Kyoto College of Graduate Studies for Informatics received the only support from Kyoto Prefecture, and in April 2012, ICANN (Internet Corporation for Assigned) became the management operator of the geographical name top-level domain (hereinafter referred to as TLD) “.kyoto”.
-Names and Numbers.(a U.S. non-profit organization that manages domains used on the Internet), and we have received notification from ICANN that our university has passed the examination to become the administrator and operator of ".kyoto".If all goes well, the delegation of authority and the conclusion of a contract for the operation of the domain between ICANN and the university are expected to take place in the spring of 2014, and the operation of the domain is expected to begin in July 2014 or later.
+Names and Numbers.The University has applied to ICANN (a non-profit organization in the United States that manages domain names used on the Internet), and ICANN has notified the University that it has passed the examination as a ".kyoto" administrator and operator.If all goes well, ICANN and the University will sign an agreement and transfer authority for the operation of the domain name in the spring of 2014, and it is expected to be operational in July 2014 or later.

 ICANN received approximately 2,000 applications from all over the world, including the University of Kyoto, which received the sole endorsement from Kyoto Prefecture as the operator of .kyoto.
 70 applications were submitted from Japan, including 8 applications for place name TLDs such as .kyoto, .tokyo and .osaka.The University was the only applicant for the geographical name TLD that was a public interest corporation.